 Have you ever wondered why sometimes, when we take a picture, our eyes get red?
-Why is that happening?
-Is there a specific reason why the color is always red and not, let’s say, blue?
+And why it’s always red?
+Why it’s not, let’s say, blue or yellow?

-When we take a picture with a flash that’s too close to our eyes, the light reflects off the blood vessels at the back of our eye.
-We don’t see them normally because our normal lighting is too dim to light up the inside of our eyes but, the flash on a camera is bright enough to light it up and have it come back out. (the article continues after the ad)
+As it turns out, the “red eye” effect is actually caused by the blood vessels of our eyes!
+You see, when we take a picture with a flash that’s too close to our eyes, the light reflects off of the blood vessels at the back of our eye.
+The blood vessels cannot be normally seen because normal lighting conditions are too dim to light the insider of our eyes, but the flash on a camera is bright enough to do so. (the article continues after the ad)

 The red eye effect is more often caused in darker environments and, the more open your pupils are, the more red eye effect you get in your photos.